Motor Starting - Star Delta

 Having looked at DOL starting in the last article, we will now consider Star Delta Starting (or Wye/Delta in the US).
-This is the first reduced voltage starting method we will look at.
+This is the first reduced voltage starting method we will review.

 Star Delta Connections